Transforming Warehousing and Supply Chain Management with IoT and Robotics

 - Collaboration.
 Safe motion control functionality, including safe stop, safe torque, safe position and others, allows cobots to work both independently and in close proximity to humans.
 Whenever it senses that a worker is nearby, it can stop all motion until the person leaves the safety zone.
 Alternatively, it can be programmed to slow down whenever the human is at the safety perimeter and completely stop if a worker gets too close.

-Unlike heavier industrial robots, cobots also have an attractive price tag of on average, making them more attainable for smaller warehousing facilities.
+Unlike heavier industrial robots, cobots also have an attractive price tag of $24,000 each on average, making them more attainable for smaller warehousing facilities.
 Perhaps, that’s the reason why Barclays Capital predicts that in one year the market for cobots can increase from over $100 million in 2018 to $3 billion.